msuniscool/Study/README.md

 # Programming

 1. markdown - Study about this
-   - shortcut : Ctrl + k , v
+   - shortcut : Ctrl + k , v to open side preview
    - Study grammer how to use markdown

 2. git